Preventing Money Laundering and Financing of Terrorism

 If RESs/EAs suspect that you are dealing with designated individuals or entities in the UN Sanctions List of the First Schedule of TSOFA, you must file a Suspicious Transaction Report (STR), and cease any dealing for the client in the property transaction, unless the client has obtained an Exemption Order under the TSOFA.

-To help RESs/EAs comply with the required Customer Due Diligence (CDD) measures, CEA has provided sample CDD checklists in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 to provide a step-by-step guide for RESs/EAs to conduct CDD checks.
+To help RESs/EAs comply with the required Customer Due Diligence (CDD) measures, CEA has provided sample CDD checklists in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 (PDF, 753KB) to provide a step-by-step guide for RESs/EAs to conduct CDD checks.

 2. Report Suspicious Transactions